 Any medical emergency must be directed immediately to any Residence Hall staff member.

 Laundry machines are available.
 Residents must provide their own laundry detergent.

 Maintenance and Repairs

-Residents should report any maintenance problems or safety hazards immediately to the Residence Hall office via the Maintenance Request Form found at the reception desk.
-All maintenance and repairs must only be done through the University Operations and Maintenance Department.
+Residents should report any maintenance problems or safety hazards immediately to the reception desk.
 Attempting to fix a broken device or furniture is not permitted.

-Rooms are nicely furnished with a bed, bed linens and a bed cover, a desk and chair, cupboards, a safe box, a fridge, TV, internet connection and a telephone.
+Rooms are nicely furnished with a bed, bed linens and a bed cover, a desk and chair, cupboards, a safe box, a fridge, TV, internet connection, and a telephone.
 All rooms are air-conditioned throughout the year.
-Students may bring their own personal belongings such as radios, computers, dishes and cutlery.
-All rooms have private bathroom.
-(Capital Suites, Men’s dorms).
+Students may bring their own personal belongings such as radios, computers, dishes, and cutlery.
+All rooms have a private bathroom.

 Fire extinguishers are installed on each floor of the Residence Hall.
 If an extinguisher is maliciously discharged by a resident, a fee for refilling the extinguisher and for any required clean-up will be assessed and may be charged to the resident.
 Any required disciplinary action will be taken.

 Room Entry and Inspection

 Authorized personnel may enter the residents’ rooms only upon the resident request to perform maintenance, housekeeping or IT functions.